MOIL

-MOIL (earlier known as Manganese Ore (India) Limited) is a miniratna state-owned manganese ore mining company headquartered in Nagpur, India.
+MOIL (earlier known as Manganese Ore (India) Limited) is a miniratna government manganese ore mining company headquartered in Nagpur, India.
 With a market share of 50%, it is the largest producer of manganese ore in India.
 MOIL operates 11 mines in adjoining districts of Maharashtra and Madhya Pradesh.
-It has been ranked #486 among the 500 top companies in India and 9th in the Mines and Metals Sector of the Fortune India 500 list for 2011.
+It has been ranked #486 among the 500 top companies in India and 9th in the mines and metals sector of the Fortune India 500 list for 2011.

 In December 2010, the Government of India divested about 20% of its equity through an IPO.
-Of the 20%, the Indian Government's share will be 10%, and the Governments of Maharashtra and the Government of Madhya Pradesh will each divest 5% of the total equity.
+Of the 20%, the Indian Government divested 10%, and the Government of Maharashtra and the Government of Madhya Pradesh each divested 5% of the total equity.
 The central government holds 54% and the two state governments hold about 11% shares in MOIL. and the public holds about 35% shares.

-The shares were listed in 2011 at Rs.
-440, went down to a low of Rs.
-188 on 13 July and 15 February, before recovering currently to Rs.
-351. The company issued one bonus share for every share held on 28 Sep 2017.
-The share price was about Rs.
-140 in January 2021.

 History

 MOIL was originally set up as "Central Province Prospecting Syndicate" in the year 1896 in the region of Maharashtra and Madhya Pradesh.
 It was later renamed as "Central Provinces Manganese Ore Company Limited (CPMO)" in 1935.
 In 1962, the Government of India took over the mining activities from CPMO.
 Then, Manganese Ore (India) Limited was formed with 51% stake held between the Government of India and the Maharashtra and Madhya Pradesh State governments.
 The other 49% was retained with CPMO.

 In 1977, the balance of 49% was acquired from CPMO, and MOIL became a 100% state-owned enterprise.